Our Sustainability Initiatives

 - Employ low toxicity materials.
 We use natural oils rather than solvent-based finishes for our interior wood surfaces where practical and use eco-friendly cleaning products where possible.

 - Conserve water.
-A dammed spring and stream allow us just to "borrow" water for domestic and irrigation on the way to the sea.
+A dammed spring and stream allow us just to "borrow" water for irrigation on the way to the sea.
 We use dual flush toilets and water saving shower heads.
 Apply bark mulch to gardens.

 Reduction of Impact on the Environment - Energy Conservation